cameronenfuego/cameronenfuego.github.io/_posts/2017-08-24-deaf-isnt-a-disability-but-a-state-of-being.md

 ---
-title: Deaf Isn’t a Disability But a State of Being
+title: Deaf Isn’t a Disability But a State of Being (For Some)
-description: >-
-  I was on the way to the airport to spend a few days with my dad.
-I stopped by the house to drop off a few items of clothing that were worn…
+description: 'I was on the way to the airport to spend a few days with my dad.
+I stopped by the house to drop off a few items of clothing that were worn'
 date: '2017-08-24T19:02:10.000Z'
 categories: []
 keywords: []
-slug: /deaf-isnt-a-disability-but-a-state-of-being
+slug: /deaf-isnt-a-disability-but-a-state-of-being-for-some
 ---

 ![](https://cdn-images-1.medium.com/max/1200/1*JLD6OlPrdXad-n21UQwviA.jpeg)